Columbia-ICSL/TDBench/README.md

 ```

 ### Output

-Running multiple rotations will trigger RotationalEval results in the `hit_all` column of the verbose output.
-Results will be saved as `xxx_REresult.csv` in your specified `<results_directory>`.
+VLMEvalKit prints and saves each dataset's output in `<results_directory>/<model_name>`.
+Check `xxx_acc.csv` for accuracy score, and `xxx_result.xlsx` for detailed VLM outputs.
+RotationalEval is triggered automatically after running all rotations.
+Results will be printed and saved as `xxx_REresult.csv`.
 <hr />

 ## 📜 Citation